-snares in subsidiary undertakings £m
+Shares in subsidiary undertakings £m

-Cost
+309.4

-Balance at 1 July 2020 Additions 309.4 6.6
+6.6

-Balance at 30 June 2021 316.0
+316.0

-Provision for impairment Balance at 1 July 2020 Provided during the year 193.2
+193.2

-Balance at 30 June 2021 193.2
+-

-Carrying amounts
+193.2

-At 30 June 2021 122.8
+122.8

-At 30 June 2020 116.2
+116.2

 Additions relate to increasing our investment in ABS Pecplan Ltda and Genus Investment Limited.

 The Company considers the relationship between its market capitalisation and the carrying value of its investments, among other factors, when reviewing for indicators of impairment.
 As at 30 June 2021, the net investment in five of the Company's subsidiary undertakings exceeded the Company's share of the net assets.
 Each of these subsidiaries are denominated in Latin American currencies, all of which have seen significant weakening against Sterling during the year ended 30 June 2021.
 For each of these undertakings, the recoverable value has been estimated using the Board-approved Strategic Plan.
 There were no indicators of impairment for the Company's other subsidiary undertakings.